KeyZox71/KeyZox71/README.md

 </picture>

 ## Contact
-You can contact me on LinkedIn or X, if you have anything you wanna talk about 👍
+Feel free to contact me on LinkedIn, X or even BlueSky if you have anything you wanna talk about